riscv-software-src/riscof/docs/source/plugins.rst

 syntax/format specified by `riscv-config <https://github.com/riscv-software-src/riscv-config>`_.
 These YAMLs are validated in RISCOF using riscv-config.

-The python plugin files capture the behavior of model for compiling tests, executing them on the DUT and finally extracting the signature for each test.
-The following sections provide a detailed explanation on how to build the python files for your model.
+The Python plugin files capture the behavior of model for compiling tests, executing them on the DUT and finally extracting the signature for each test.
+The following sections provide a detailed explanation on how to build the Python files for your model.

 .. hint:: All paths provided by riscof are absolute and it is advised to always use absolute paths while executing/generating commands to avoid errors.